Horse tack: Stirrups

 Stirrups are supports for the rider's feet that hang down on either side of the saddle.
 They provide greater stability for the rider but can have safety concerns due to the potential for a rider's feet to get stuck in them.
 If a rider is thrown from a horse but has a foot caught in the stirrup, they could be dragged if the horse runs away.
 To minimize this risk, a number of safety precautions are taken.
 First, most riders wear riding boots with a heel and a smooth sole.
 Next, some saddles, particularly English saddles, have safety bars that allow a stirrup leather to fall off the saddle if pulled backwards by a falling rider.
 Other precautions are done with stirrup design itself.
 Western saddles have wide stirrup treads that make it more difficult for the foot to become trapped.
 A number of saddle styles incorporate a tapedero, which is a covering over the front of the stirrup that keeps the foot from sliding all the way through the stirrup.
 The English stirrup (or "iron") has several design variations which are either shaped to allow the rider's foot to slip out easily or are closed with a very heavy rubber band.
 The invention of stirrups was of great historic significance in mounted combat, giving the rider secure foot support while on horseback.

 Headgear

-Bridles, hackamores, halters, or headcollars, and similar equipment consist of various arrangements of straps around the horse's head, and are used for control and communication with the animal.
+Bridles, hackamores, halters, or headcollars, and similar equipment consist of various arrangements of straps around the horse's head, and are used for communication with the animal, to show it where to go and when to stop/start.